Experienced Petersburg VA DUI Lawyer

 Felony DUI 4th REDUCED-Related cases Nolle Prosequi

-Riley & Wells Attorneys-At-Law represented a client who was arrested for 4th offense DUI within 10 years, Felony Drive on a Revoked Driver’s License & Criminal Refusal third offense.
+Riley & Wells Attorneys-At-Law represented a client who was arrested for 4th offense DUI within 10 years, Felony driving on a Revoked Driver’s License & Criminal Refusal third offense.
 The client was clearly facing serious allegations and was looking at probably more than a year in prison if convicted of the allegations.
 We thoroughly reviewed the cases and found a possible defense to the lawfulness of the traffic stop.

-The U.S. Constitution Fourth amendment says, among other things, that a stop or seizure by a policeman must be based on what is called “reasonable articulable suspicion.”
+The U.S. Constitution Fourth Amendment says, among other things, that a stop or seizure by a policeman must be based on what is called “reasonable articulable suspicion.”
 In other words, a police officer cannot infringe on your liberty and pull you over merely based on a hunch or suspicion.
 In this case, the police were responding to a loud noise call at a residence.
 Our client was driving in the area and the police suspected that our client was somehow related to the noise complaint.

 We advised our client of the issues and defenses to the allegations.
-In addition to proving the lawfulness of the traffic stop, the prosecution would have to prove several other legal factors, including: intoxication, unreasonable refusal and prior convictions that elevated both the DUI and Driving While Revoked allegations to felonies.
+In addition to proving the lawfulness of the traffic stop, the prosecution would have to prove several other legal factors, including intoxication, unreasonable refusal, and prior convictions that elevated both the DUI and Driving While Revoked allegations to felonies.
 Riley & Wells attorneys approached the Commonwealth Attorney with what appeared to be strong defenses.
 The prosecutor agreed that she had problems with her case and was willing to significantly drop the case in exchange for a plea.
-Our client weighed his options and elected to accepted the plea we arranged whereby both felonies were dropped, 2 of the 3 allegations were dropped and our client pled guilty to misdemeanor DUI first offense.
+Our client weighed his options and elected to accept the plea we arranged whereby both felonies were dropped, 2 of the 3 allegations were dropped and our client pled guilty to misdemeanor DUI first offense.
 Our client was very satisfied to have his case resolved in a favorable manner.

 Let us review YOUR case.
 We can help!